 - 1. Define all of the queues that CICS uses in your CICS region.
 Although the omission of any of the queues does not cause a CICS failure, you lose important information about your CICS region if CICS cannot write its data to the required queue. - a.
 Use the sample definitions in group DFHDCTG to define the required queues.
-See Required TDQueue definitions for a summary. - b.
+See TDQUEUE resources in the Resource Definition Guide for a summary. - b.
 Take a backup copy of the changes that you made to DFHDCTG.
 When maintenance is applied, the DFHDCTG group might be refreshed, overwriting your changes.
 Taking a backup avoids this problem. - 2.
 Define the intrapartition data set using job control statements.
 See "Defining the intrapartition data set" for details on how to do this step. - 3.
 Define the extrapartition data sets using job control statements.
-See "Defining extrapartition data sets" on page 24 for details on how to do this step. - 4.
+See "Defining extrapartition data sets" on page 20 for details on how to do this step. - 4.
 To print CICS system messages on a local printer as they occur, use the transient data write-to-terminal sample program, DFH\$TDWT.
-This sample program is supplied with the CICS in CICSTS41.CICS.SDFHLOAD and the assembler source is in CICSTS41.CICS.SDFHSAMP.
+This sample program is supplied with the CICS in CICSTS42.CICS.SDFHLOAD and the assembler source is in CICSTS42.CICS.SDFHSAMP.